Monday, 20 June 2022

 CURRENT CONTENTS

 Please note that, continuing the convention adopted in the previous posts, there will be an exclusive correlation between green italicized font and palindromes.
-Not all of the palindromes displayed within the verses' lines are in the 'classic repertoire'; some are recent concoctions by the authors.
+Not all of the palindromes displayed within these verses' lines are in the 'classic repertoire'; some are recent concoctions by the authors.
 But of course, all the poems highlighting the wordplay are verses written jointly by Dr. G.H. and Giorgio Coniglio (registered pseudonym).

 1. Classic spoof on the IPP: A man, a potato -- Panama.